-For this field Enter If the IPv4 check box is selected: (if the IPv4 check box is not selected, the IPv4 address defaults to 127.0.0.1 and is effectively disabled) Address A valid IPv4 address.
+For this field Enter If the IPv4 check box (if the IPv4 check box is selected: x is not selected, the IPv4 address defaults to 127.0.0.1 and is effectively disabled) Address A valid IPv4 address.
 Subnet The subnet mask.
 The subnet mask must be a valid IPv4 address.
 Gateway A valid network gateway IPv4 address.
 Leave the field blank if the network does not use a gateway.
-If the IPv6 check box If the IPv6 check box is selected: Address A valid IPv6 address.
+If the IPv6 check box is selected: Address A valid IPv6 address.
 The library compresses the IPv6 address when saved.
 Prefix Enter an integer between 1 and 128 to indicate the portion of the IPv6 address that indicates a group of IP addresses on the same network.
 Gateway A valid network gateway IPv6 address.
 Leave the field blank if the network does not use a gateway.